 Finding the Perfect Pieces

 Vintage maps and globes can be found in any number of places.
-Thrift stores, antique shops, tag sales, and auctions are eager unload them as fast and often as possible.
+Thrift stores, antique shops, tag sales, and auctions are eager to unload them as fast and often as possible.
 Because the world, and more specifically the names of different countries, changes so quickly, maps and globes often find themselves suddenly obsolete, making them a steal for design-loving geography buffs.

 Of course, it's also a good idea to check out the larger flea and antique markets such as the Brimfield Market in Connecticut.
 If all else fails, eBay and Etsy are the online go-tos for anything hard to find.
 Finally, services like Murray Hudson and The Old Print Shop not only offering prints, globes, and maps but will even help you determine the age of pieces purchased through other sources – the latter has been buying and selling maps for more than 100 years and offers vintage and antiquarian maps by categorized by price, continent, body of water, and even by state.